Polish Easter Eggs and decoration

 Semana de Pascua begins in the second week of Easter.
 This week has a light tone and celebrates the beginnings of Spring.
 Many Mexican families travel to the coast to pay tribute and enjoy the festivities.

-This painted tin toy bird, known as a matraca, or Easter rattle, painted black and pink with fake fur neck.
-Makes noise when rotated.
+The painted tin toy bird in our collections, known as a matraca, or Easter rattle.
+It makes noise when rotated.
 Matracas are part of Easter Sunday celebrations in Mexico when paper figures of Judas are burnt, accompanied by fireworks and the noisy whirring of the matracas.

 In Australia, Easter has the same traditions as many Western countries like hot cross buns and the extravagant roast dinner but did you know that the Easter bunny is represented by the Easter Bilby?